Tmsb-ba/GPA-predictor-with-neural-network/README.md

 # GPA Prediction Project
+## Introduction

-This repository contains a machine learning project aimed at predicting students' GPA over time using deep learning frameworks, specifically TensorFlow/Keras and PyTorch.
-The project explores two different approaches to predicting GPA, demonstrating how different frameworks can be applied to the same problem.
+This repository presents a machine learning project aimed at predicting students' Grade Point Average (GPA) using deep learning.
+The project explores two distinct approaches using TensorFlow/Keras and PyTorch frameworks.
+By applying these models to the same dataset, the project aims to highlight their differences and compare their performance for GPA prediction.

-## Overview

-The project is divided into two main parts:

-1. **Prediction of GPA using TensorFlow/Keras**

-2. **Prediction of GPA using PyTorch**

-The goal is to compare the performance of these implementations and analyze their suitability for the given dataset and task.

 ## Dataset